Cluster configuration¶

 vsmserver.hconf

 on the master.
-The foldername defines a unique
+The folder name defines a unique

 subcluster name.

-Here follows an example subcluster configuration for a geographic location based grouping of agents:
+Here follows an example subcluster configuration for a geographic location-based grouping of agents:

 [/vsmserver/subclusters/Default]